 If you aren’t receiving any, it’s time to ask questions.
 Perhaps a short survey of customers is in order.
 Or, if that isn’t possible, have a look at some user-tracking tools such as SessionCam or Inspectlet.
 These are useful tools to use which help analyze and replay user behavior.
 It’s easy to tell if a customer is engaged or not with these tools.

-This is one factor that is out of your control, but you can respond to.
+This is one factor that is out of your control, but you can respond to it.
 I believe that one of the significant ways that smaller up-starts are interrupting key players is with an effective and well-designed digital presence.
 You can see this in many industries.
 For example, Oscar healthcare has a well-designed UI/UX for their site, patient portal, and web app.
 Compare that against some other insurance companies, and you’ll see how the website isn’t just informational but also is a selling point because it’s a feature as well.

 Almost every industry has examples of this.
 Tesla’s website is quick and easy to use, laid out nicely, and actually used for purchasing cars.
 JetBlue revolutionized airline websites at a time when they were stale and ordinary.
 Scores of new start-up players are bringing modern design aesthetics to previously boring industries such as building supplies and manufacturing.
 Design matters, and it matters when your company is poorly represented in comparison to your competitors.